The gravity of loss brought me to earth

 I am both eagle and the twisted worm

 In my little grave, I loved the earth.

 I from silent underworld had learned

-Not to judge my soul nor think of worth.
+Not to judge the soul about its worth.

 When blackness is accepted, may one learn?